neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 ```
 .
 └── my_project/
-    └── rawdata  /
+    └── rawdata/
-        ├── rawdata.yml   # contains the `ephys` entry applying to all subjects
+        ├── rawdata_metadata.yml   # contains the `ephys` entry applying to all subjects
         └── sub-001/
             ├── ses-001/
             │   └── ephys/
-            │       ├── ephys.yml   # contains the overwriting entry
+            │       ├── ephys_metadata.yml   # contains the overwriting entry
             │       └── ...
             └── ses-002/
                 └── ...
 ```

-This was inspired by the similar inheritence principle in [BIDS](https://bids-validator.readthedocs.io/en/stable/validation-model/inheritance-principle.html)
+This was inspired by the similar inheritance principle in [BIDS](https://bids-validator.readthedocs.io/en/stable/validation-model/inheritance-principle.html)

 # Recommended Metadata Keys

 To ensure alignment across and within projects, we recommend using metadata keys from a predefined set.
-Here we use BIDS for an existing list of metadata keys for each section.
+Here we use BIDS as an existing source of metadata keys for each section.

 Please get in touch if you would like us to add new metadata fields to this list.